jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

 ----

-TypeError_ happens when an :ref:`object<everything is an object>` is used in a way that it should not be.
+TypeError_ happens when an :ref:`object (everything in Python is an object)<what is a class?>` is used in a way that it should not be.

 ----